signalfx/integrations/collectd-etcd/README.md

   - **Top RPC Requests**: Followers with top RPC requests, both successful and failed

-  - **Store operations (successful/failed)**: This includes the next 6 charts: Creates, Sets, Updates, Deletes, Compare-and-Swaps and Compare-and-Deletes.
+  - **Store operations (successful/failed)**: This includes the following charts: Creates, Sets, Updates, Deletes, Compare-and-Swaps and Compare-and-Deletes.
 These charts are stacked charts that show successful operations (in green) and failed operations (in red) per second.
-This gives an idea of the ratio between success and failure
+This gives an idea of the ratio between success and failure for each operation type

   - **Receive Packet Rate**: Stacked chart of the packets received per second for each follower.
 At given point in time, followers receive packets from the leader (leader sends information as part of log replication)